 It involves a little thought so it’s best for teenagers and above, but it’s pretty smart.
 There can be lively discussion along the way and a lot of thought and banter too.
 A co-operative variant can reduce the risk of arguments with a single team working to achieve the highest score by playing against the game itself.
 It’s perfect for after dinner gaming.

 Like spy games and competition?
 Codenames is the game for you!

 Ticket to Ride

 Ticket to Ride takes a little longer to play than some here, with playtimes averaging between 30 and 60 minutes.
 It’s worth the investment though.
 The game is a train adventure in which players collect and play matching train cards to claim railway routes connecting cities throughout North America.
 Think Phileas Fogg traveling the world in 80 days and you’re not far off here.

 The object of the game is to score the highest number of points as you lay claim to railway routes.
 It’s important to plan ahead if you want to win, but also really quite simple to figure out.
-That means it’s a good game for ages 8 and up, with up to 6 players able to participate.
+That means it’s a good game for ages eight and up, with up to six players able to participate.
 Younger players can always buddy up too.

-A classic card game, Fluxx sessions can last anywhere from 5 minutes to 30 minutes or more.
+A classic card game, Fluxx sessions can last anywhere from five minutes to half an hour or more.
 There are numerous different themed versions too but we’ve focused on the original classic.
 The beauty to this game is that the rules change as you play.
 Simply draw one card, play it, then watch as the rules change up and goals alternate so you have to keep an eye on things.

 It’s as quirky as it sounds but that’s what makes it so much fun.
 There’s no risk of anyone getting lulled by what’s happening.
 Instead, the action is exciting enough that you can bring the deck out during a party if you want.
 It’s that simple yet beguiling to learn and play.
 It kind of evolves before your very eyes.